What42Pizza/42s-Backrooms/README.md

 <br />

-- Starvation / Dehydration
+- Starvation / dehydration
 	- There aren't any resources in the Backrooms, so you'll have to get out before you die of hunger / thirst.
-- Entities
-	- Again, there have been no reports of anyone dying to these entities, but they're still considered extremely dangerous.
 - Overheating
 	- The rooms in level 3 can get hot enough to kill you, and people have undoubtedly died from this.
-- Stuck / Flooded by Tar
+- Stuck in / flooded by tar
 	- Some level 3 rooms are flooded with tar, and if you're not careful, this tar can engulf you once you open the door to it.
+- Entities
+	- Again, there have been no reports of anyone dying to these entities, but they're still considered extremely dangerous.

 <br />
 <br />